 Professor of Sociology

-Scott Schieman is a Professor of Sociology and a Canada Research Chair in the Social Contexts of Health at the University of Toronto.
-He served as Chair of the Sociology Department (St. George) from 2015 to 2021.
-He is currently co-editor of Society and Mental Health, the flagship journal for the Sociology of Mental Health Section of the American Sociology Association (ASA).
+Professor Schieman held a Canada Research Chair from 2012 to 2026 and served as Chair of the Sociology Department from 2015 to 2021.
+He was the editor of Sociology of Religion from 2010 to 2013 and served as co-editor of Society and Mental Health, the journal for the Mental Health Section of the American Sociology Association, from 2022 to 2025.

-Professor Schieman has received the Dean’s Excellence Award each year since his 2004 appointment at the University of Toronto.
-He has also received the Oswald Hall Award for Outstanding Teaching and the Leonard I. Pearlin Award for Distinguished Contributions to the Sociological Study of Mental Health from the ASA.
+He has received the Dean’s Excellence Award each year since beginning his appointment at the University of Toronto in 2004.
+He has also received the Leonard I. Pearlin Award for Distinguished Contributions to the Sociological Study of Mental Health (2018), the Jeanette Wright Award for Excellence in Graduate Student Supervision and Mentorship (2024), and the Oswald Hall Award for Outstanding Undergraduate Teaching (2008).

 Research Interests